Federal Funds Waiver – approved August 25, 2021

 Arkansas’ federal education accountability plan reflects more than a year and a half of ongoing collaboration, input and feedback provided by educators, parents and students around the state.
 The plan was submitted to the U.S. Department of Education on September 15, 2017.
 To learn more, visit the Stay Informed Archive page.
 The ADE Facebook Live Series: Understanding ESSA can be found on the archive page.

 What is the Every Student Succeeds Act (ESSA)?

-The Every Student Succeeds Act (ESSA) was signed by President Obama on December 10, 2015, and reauthorized the 50-year-old Elementary and Secondary Education Act (ESEA), the nation’s education law that provides opportunity for all students.
-Read the Every Student Succeeds Act at http://bit.ly/1TFr29X
+The Every Student Succeeds Act (ESSA) was signed by President Obama on December 10, 2015, and reauthorized the 50-year-old Elementary and Secondary Education Act (ESEA), the nation’s education law that provides an opportunity for all students.
+Read the Every Student Succeeds Act at http://bit.ly/1TFr29X.

 What is my role as a stakeholder?